samrickman/lft-bot-nhs/readme.md

 It requires you to enter your NHS-registered username and password.
 It then opens a browser and completes the web form for you.
 If tests are unavailable, it waits five minutes and retries, until tests are available.

 It runs on your local machine and does not send your email address or password anywhere, other than into the NHS website.
-You can confirm this by checking the source (`MainWindow.cs`).
+Your AES-encrypted password [RFC2898](https://datatracker.ietf.org/doc/html/rfc2898) is also stored locally on your file system so you do not have to enter it each time you run the program.
+You can confirm this by checking the [source](.NHSTestBot\MainWindow.cs).

 ### Requirements